giterdone2025/jammming-app/jammming-for-react/README.md

 ### The Objective

-The goal for this project is to develop a feature which allows Spotify users to search song tracks from Spotify’s API and presents a track list based on the input for search.
+Right now, the app is built to search for song tracks only rather than search for podcasts episodes on Spotify.
+Therefore, the goal for this project is to develop a feature which allows Spotify users to search podcasts episodes from Spotify’s API and presents a track list of the episodes based on the input for search.

 ### Requirements/Background